-33. .
-Interpretation
+33. Interpretation

-In this constitution 'connected person' means:

-- (1) a child, parent, grandchild, grandparent, brother or sister of the trustee; - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (a) above;

-- (3) a person carrying on business in partnership with the trustee or with any person falling within subclause (1) or (2) above; - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause (4)(a), when taken together; - (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause 5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.
+- In this constitution 'connected person' means: - (1) a child, parent, grandchild, grandparent, brother, or sister of the trustee. - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (a) above. - (3) a person carrying on business in partnership with the trustee or with any person falling within sub-clause (1) or (2) above. - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause (4)(a), when taken together. - (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause 5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.

-34. Validation until first annual general meeting
+34. Validation until next annual general meeting

-- (1) Until the first Annual General Meeting of the charity takes place this constitution shall take effect as if references in it to the trustees were references to the persons whose signatures appear at the bottom of the clause. - (2) This constitution was validated and adopted for the u3a, prior to its first annual general meeting, by its trustees on - (3) Names and Signatures
+- (a) Until the next Annual General Meeting of the charity takes place this constitution shall take effect as if references in it to the trustees were references to the persons whose signatures appear at the bottom of the clause). - (b) This constitution was validated and adopted for the u3a, prior to its next annual general meeting, by its trustees on 9th April 2021.